fkaaziebu/medtrack-assessment-task/README.md

 ## Pull project into your local machine
 Run ``git clone repo-url`` to clone this repository into your local environment

-Here is a list of all dependencies installed
+Here is a list of all dependencies to be installed
 - clsx
 - framer-motion
 - graphql-request